medic/cht-core/shared-libs/search/README.md

 ### Contacts

-There is only one query option in contacts: search:
+There is only one query option in contacts: `search`:

 ```js
 Search('contact', {search: "your search terms"})